 These 7 Iconic Foods In Connecticut Will Have Your Mouth Watering

-Connecticut definitely has iconic foods.
-I didn’t realize this myself until I decided to go to college in Iowa, where people just didn’t seem to know what I was talking about.
-But they also say pop instead of soda, so I shouldn’t have been surprised.
+There are some pretty iconic Connecticut foods.
+Oftentimes, you don’t realize it until you move away, mention your favorite dishes from back home, and are met with blank stares from people who have no idea what you’re talking about.
+But, then again, many people in other states say pop instead of soda, so we shouldn’t be too surprised.
 Trying to find decent clams outside of New England is pretty much impossible, nobody knows what birch soda is, and the ice cream is nothing compared to Tulmeadow’s.
-If you’re new to Connecticut, I would definitely recommend you conquer this list.
-But make sure your taste buds are ready, because these really pack a flavor punch!
+If you’re new to the state, we would definitely recommend you conquer this list of food invented in Connecticut.
+But make sure your taste buds are ready, because these Connecticut foods really pack a flavor punch!